 - 4 white fish filets cod, tilapia, catfish, etc

 - Combine seasoning mix from paprika - onion powder in a small bowl.
 Generously sprinkle seasoning on both sides of the fish, gently rubbing into the flesh.
 Let sit for 15 minutes at room temperature.

 - Heat cast iron pan until very hot over high heat.
-Add 1 tbsp oil.
-Place filet into pan without overcrowding and cook until charred, about 2 minutes.
+Add 1 tablespoon oil.
+Place filet into the pan without overcrowding and cook until charred, about 2 minutes.
 Flip and cook on the other side until charred and flesh easily flakes.
-Sprinkle with lemon juice and serve.
+Sprinkle with lemon juice and garnish with cilantro if desired.

 **Helpful tips and common mistakes

-As far as fish dishes go, this was incredibly simple to make.
+As far as fish dishes go, this Cajun blackened fish is incredibly simple to make.
 Restricted on time and want something healthy?
 This dish is perfect for lunch or dinner.
-Just make the seasoning mix, coat the fish and cook; that's all folks!
+Just make the seasoning mix, coat the fish, and cook; that's all folks!
 There are many, many different blends of spices that you can use, but no matter what recipe you follow, you want to make sure to coat the entire fish.
-Trout, catfish, and red snapper are all great choices for this recipe.
+Tilapia, cod, and even salmon are all great choices for this recipe.
 You can even switch it up entirely and use the spices for chicken or steak.

 Just a warning, your kitchen will get smoky when cooking the fish!
 The fish itself doesn't turn completely black but the spices will create much smoke.

 The spices create such a flavorful fish and the fact that it's healthy makes it that much better!
-I served mine with Texas caviar aka succotash for one complete meal.
+Serve with Cajun potato wedges for a delicious meal!